remyroy/CDDA-Game-Launcher/CONTRIBUTING.md

 information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.
+[Report bugs effectively](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html).

 Example: